mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

         Distance of the far-field.

 The following options are related to the algorithms that are used to generate the mesh and usually these default values do not need to be modified.
-More information can be found in the `pyHyp documentation <https://mdolab-pyhyp.readthedocs-hosted.com/>`__.
+More information can be found in the :doc:`pyHyp documentation <pyhyp:index>`.
 For example, ``epsE`` may be of interest when dealing with concave corners.

 .. literalinclude:: ../tutorial/aero/meshing/volume/run_pyhyp.py